Sarah-C/M5Stack_Paper_E-Book_Reader/README.md

 # M5Stack Paper: E-Book reader
 This is a very simple prototype E-Book reader for the M5Stack Paper.

 It comes with a small sample of the start of Robopocalypse as a test.
-He's worth a look.
+It's worth a read, it's a good book.
 If you like it, please support the author and buy the full book.
 https://en.wikipedia.org/wiki/Robopocalypse
 https://www.amazon.com/dp/B007YATMOE/